Box dimension of generalized affine fractal interpolation functions (II): Abstract

 \section{Abstract}

 Let $f$ be a generalized affine fractal interpolation function with vertical scaling functions.
-In this paper, we first estimate $\Bdim \Gamma f$, the box dimension of the graph of $f$, by the sum function of vertical scaling functions.
-Then we estimate $\Bdim \Gamma f$ by the limits of spectral radii of vertical scaling matrices under certain conditions.
+In this paper, we prove the monotonicity of spectral radii of vertical scaling matrices without additional assumptions.
+We also obtain the irreducibility of these matrices under certain conditions.
+By these results, we estimate $\Bdim \Gamma f$, the box dimension of the graph of $f$, by the limits of spectral radii of vertical scaling matrices.
+We also estimate $\Bdim \Gamma f$ directly by the sum function of vertical scaling functions.
 As an application, we study the box dimension of the graph of a generalized Weierstrass-type function.